logit507/logit507/README.md

 #### ⭐ Recent Stars

+- [taviso/123elf](https://github.com/taviso/123elf) - A native port of Lotus 1-2-3 to Linux. (today)
 - [ansh/jiffyreader.com](https://github.com/ansh/jiffyreader.com) - A Browser Extension for Bionic Reading on ANY website!
-(6 days ago)
+(1 week ago)
 - [sensity-ai/dot](https://github.com/sensity-ai/dot) - The Deepfake Offensive Toolkit (1 week ago)
 - [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository helps you to have a more beautiful and attractive github profile, and you can access a complete set of tools and guides for beautifying your github profile. 🪄 ⭐ (1 week ago)
 - [theVakhovskeIsTaken/holoiso](https://github.com/theVakhovskeIsTaken/holoiso) - SteamOS 3 (Holo) archiso configuration (2 weeks ago)